ramonfigueiredo/titanic_survival_predictor_using_django_and_ml/README.md

 python manage.py runserver
 ```

-- Accesse the system using the link below:
+- Access the system using the link below:

 [http://127.0.0.1:8000/](http://127.0.0.1:8000/)